-GlamGlow's Flashmud and MDacne's Dark Spot Remover are 2 products designed to help fade post-acne dark spots (i.e., hyperpigmentation).
+GlamGlow's Flashmud and Advanced Dark Spot remover are 2 products designed to help fade post-acne dark spots (i.e., hyperpigmentation).
 Both products are sold for $59.95 but have formulas, uses, and benefits.
-Glamglow’s Flashmud is a clay-based face mask with a brightening including two beta hydroxy acids or "BHAs" (Salicylic Acid and Lactic Acid) as well as Vitamin C. MDacne’s Dark spot remover is medical-grade dark spot corrector that uses Hydroquinone 2% combined with both a BHA (Salicylic Acid) and AHA (Glycolic Acid) and plant-based compounds that can help fade dark spots (bearberry), reduce redness (aloe vera), calm inflammation, and renew the skin faster (Retinoids).
+Glamglow’s Flashmud is a clay-based face mask with a brightening including two beta hydroxy acids or "BHAs" (Salicylic Acid and Lactic Acid) as well as Vitamin C. MDacne’s Dark spot remover is a medical-grade dark spot corrector that uses Arbutine combined with both a BHA (Salicylic Acid) and AHA (Glycolic Acid) and plant-based compounds that can help fade dark spots (bearberry), reduce redness (aloe vera), calm inflammation, and renew the skin faster (Retinoids).

 Let's take a closer look at how they compare!

 How do the Ingredients in GlamGlow's Flashmud and MDacne's Dark Spot Remover Compare?

 GlamGlow’s Flashmud concentrates on one type of active ingredient, BHA's, which induces a mild exfoliation, helps remove some melanin from the upper layers of the skin and leaves behind a natural glow.
-The foundation of the product (white clay) has an additional calming effect but does not directly impact improving hyperpigmentation.
+In addition, the foundation of the product (white clay) has an additional calming effect but does not directly impact improving hyperpigmentation.

 The MDacne Dark Spot Remover is inspired by the Kligman Formula, the skin lightening formula used by most dermatologists.
-Instead of adding hydrocortisone (found in the original Kligman Formula), MDacne combines the main active ingredient and Hydroquinone 2%, the "gold standard for dermatologists’ treatment of dark spots" (Francesca Fusco, MD) with plant-based skin lightening agent, bearberry extract.
-It also replaces retinoic acid with safer retinoids and includes BHA and AHA complexes that enhance the hydroquinone's penetration, improving efficacy while reducing irritation.
+However, instead of adding hydrocortisone (found in the original Kligman Formula), MDacne advanced dark spot remover combines the main active ingredient and Arbutine, a derivative of hydroquinone, the "gold standard for dermatologists’ treatment of dark spots" (Francesca Fusco, MD), with a plant-based skin lightening agent, bearberry extract.
+It also replaces retinoic acid with safer retinoids and includes BHA and AHA complexes that enhance the Arbutine's penetration, improving efficacy while reducing irritation.